WhatsAppAuthenticator/WhatsAppAuthenticator/README.md

 > *2. Don't send your Issues off-topic;*
 >
 > *3. You will be punished if you submit much could be harmful to the bot and users.*

-## Info 📑

-*The bot is still in its beta stage, any bugs report to the bot developers, this is very important for us to have a more pleasant bot for your environment!*